The Brooklyn Carriage House

 As Landmark consultants, ADP Architects advised the owner-architects in the transformation of their historic residence into a mass timber architectural beauty, with intricate wooden detailing and a live tree installation in the middle of the home.
 As problem solvers with a particular strength in adapting the core tenets of historic preservation toward modern renovations, we partner with design architects to make their visions function seamlessly from a technical and preservation-informed perspective.

 Design Architect: Schiller Projects.
-New York Landmarks Consultant: Acheson Doyle Partners Architects, P.C.
+Architect of Record; Preservation Consultant: Acheson Doyle Partners Architects, P.C.
 Photography by Frank Frances, All Rights Reserved.

 Previous